josephluck/helix/docs/Models/Reducers.md

 console.log(state) // { posts: ['Learn Helix', 'Profit'] }
 ```

+You'll notice that we don't have to pass `state` when we call `actions.receivePosts`.
+Helix takes care of injecting the latest state in to the reducer function for us.

 ### Typescript

 To be sure that when we call `actions.receivePosts`, we are passing the correct arguments, let's add some types to our reducers: